 Insecticidal soaps work the same as the horticultural oils, smothering the insects.
 It can also dissolve their hard shells.
 They are non-toxic for humans, animals and birds.
 You can purchase commercial insecticidal soaps at your local nursery or make your own.

 If you decide to make your own insecticidal soap, it is important that you use the correct kind of soap.
-Do not use dry clothes washing detergents or dry dishwasher detergents.
+Do not use dry detergents formulated for washing clothes or dry dishwasher detergents.
 They are too harsh for your plants.
-Also avoid the use of dish detergents which have degreasing ingredients.
+Also avoid the use of dish detergents which have degreasing ingredients such as Dawn.
 You need to use pure soaps like Castile soap or natural soaps that contain fatty acids.
 Use 1 tablespoon of soap in 1 quart of water.
 For larger quantities, use 5 tablespoons of soap in 1 gallon of water.
 Apply using a spray bottle.